Fly Me to the Saitama: Plot

-Momomi falls in love with Rei, but Rei is revealed to be a secret agent of Saitama sent to help achieve independence from Tokyo by infiltrating the Tokyo elite.
-Rei's true identity is discovered by Momomi's family butler, and Rei flees to return to Saitama and join the independence movement.
+Momomi falls in love with Rei, but Rei is revealed to be a secret agent of "Saitama liberation front" sent to help achieve liberation from Tokyo by infiltrating the Tokyo elite.
+Rei's true identity is discovered by Momomi's family butler Akutsu, and Rei flees to return to Saitama and join the liberation movement.
 Momomi joins him after discovering a plot by Tokyo elites to destroy the Saitama resistance.

-After Rei finds out the identity of his own father and leads the Saitama forces to a final confrontation with Tokyo forces at the provincial border, Rei and Momomi reveal Momomi's father's plot, removing him from power and achieving independence for Saitama.
+In fact, Akutsu was a member of the Chiba Liberation Front, and while pandering to Tokyo, he was also hostile to Saitama Liberation Front.
+The Saitama Liberation Front and the Chiba Liberation Front face each other across the Edogawa River near Nagareyama Bridge, at the provincial border of Saitama and Chiba.
+However, Momomi had come to a settlement beforehand when he discovered a lot of gold bars on Mount Akagi in Gunma that had been illegally accumulated by past governors of Tokyo.
+The two fronts then joined forces and attacked Tokyo for liberation.
+Rei and Momomi reveal Momomi's father's plot, removing him from power and achieving liberation for Saitama.

+Finally, Momomi and Rei begin Duke Saitama's "Japan Saitamaization Plan," a plan to secretly spread Saitama's "unremarkable culture" throughout Japan.